PonyChat/weechat-interactive-connection-list-script/README.md

 * a - `AKILL`
 * u - cancel pending action

-Once you have marked your targets, press `c` to commit the pending tasks.
+Once you have marked your targets, press `enter` to commit the pending tasks.

+You may press `c` to clear the existing list of clients.

 **Commands *will* be throttled by your `anti_flood_prio_low` setting.**